-- 4.77 Appropriate Assessment is required as some likely significant effects from the Local Plan, alone or in combination with other projects or plans, cannot be ruled out without further assessment. - 4.78 The scope of the Appropriate Assessment has been narrowed down by considering each policy in turn, to determine whether it would result in the type of development that could have an effect on a European site; this is set out in Appendix B. The policies for which likely significant effects have not been ruled out are summarised in Table 4.3: Policies in the Local Plan giving rise to the need for Appropriate Assessment .
-A summary of the screening of site allocations is provided in Table 4.4. - 4.79 Table 4.5 summarises the Screening conclusions reached in this HRA, in relation to impact type and European site.
+- 4.79 Appropriate Assessment is required as some likely significant effects from the Local Plan, alone or in combination with other projects or plans, cannot be ruled out without further assessment. - 4.80 The scope of the Appropriate Assessment has been narrowed down by considering each policy in turn, to determine whether it would result in the type of development that could have an effect on a Habitats Site; this is set out in Appendix B. The policies for which likely significant effects have not been ruled out are summarised in Table 4.4: Policies in the Local Plan giving rise to the need for Appropriate Assessment .
+A summary of the screening of site allocations is provided in Table 4.5.

+- 4.81 Table 4.6 summarises the Screening conclusions reached in this HRA, in relation to impact type and Habitats Site.
 The following categories are used: - Screened in as Local Plan is considered likely to have a likely significant effect alone (or in combination). - No LSE (likely significant effect) as impact of Local Plan unlikely to be significant on its own or in combination. - Screened out (no impact pathway) due to distance thresholds/lack of sensitivities of qualifying features as discussed in this chapter.

-Table 4.3: Policies in the Local Plan giving rise to the need for Appropriate Assessment
+Table 4.4: Policies in the Local Plan giving rise to the need for Appropriate Assessment